3D TQFT and HOMFLYPT homology: Introduction

 {\bf Acknowledgments} We would like to thank Dmitry Arinkin, Tudor Dimofte, Eugene Gorsky, Sergey Gukov, Tina Kanstrup, Ivan Losev, Roman Bezrukavnikov and Andrei Negu{\c t} for useful discussions.
+The authors also extremely grateful to an anonymous referee for many corrections and important suggestion on the structure of the paper.
 The work of A.O. was supported in part by the NSF CAREER grant DMS-1352398, NSF FRG grant DMS-1760373 and Simons Fellowship.
-The work of L.R. was supported in part by the NSF grant DMS-1108727.
+The work of L.R. was supported in part by the NSF grant DMS-1760578.